baligaarun/testToDo/README.md

 **5. Clear Todo:**

 a.
-Single - Try atleast 2 items. - #DONE
+Clear a ToDo selectively using checkbox - Cover both active and completed ToDo items. *[Covered by SCENARIO_05]*

 b.
-All. - #DONE
+Clear all Completed ToDo items using the Clear Completed option.

 Future implementation:
 Create Flow: